Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 With its strange and evocative shape, the Air Force Memorial will give you one of the most stunning sunrise views in the city.
 You may have seen its wavy trio of columns while driving along the western side of the Potomac.

 For a sunrise you won’t forget, set up camp on the green spaces to the sides of the memorial, or peek out from around the metal structure itself.
-You’ll be greeted with a jaw dropping view of the morning’s horizon worthy of Monet.
+Arriving during civil twilight will give you a jaw-dropping view of the soft, pre-dawn light spreading across the horizon, creating a scene worthy of Monet.

 Vance Field